Death Notices | 10/17/2018

 Mary D. Merzweiler (nee Wirth), 75, of Waterloo, died Oct.
 7, 2018, in St. Louis.

-A memorial visitation is at 5 p.m.
-Oct.
-12, at Quernheim Funeral Home.

-A memorial service will be at 6 p.m.
-Oct.
-12, at the funeral home, Father Osang Idagbo C.M. officiating.
+A memorial visitation and memorial service were Oct.
+12, at Quernheim Funeral Home, Father Osang Idagbo C.M. officiating.

 Arleen S. Schmiskie